sa2003/SHEBA/README.md

 A Hospital Management System.
 Used Framework -> Laravel
 # DESCRIPTION
+This was a group project.
+We Divided our works an 4 parts and decided to finish this project in 1-2 months.
+THe Project is well nourished and have error handling.
 # CONTRIBUTORS
 4 Members contributed in this Project.
 ### Shahed Abdullah